blessingefkt/DependencySorter/README.md

 ```
 $circular = $sorter->getCircular('father');
 ```
-You can check if an item has circular dependencies
+You can check if an item has circular dependencies.
 ```
 $sorter->hasCircular($item);
 ```
-You can also check if an item is a circular dependency
+You can also check if an item is a circular dependency.
 ```
 $sorter->isCircular($dep);
 ```